SCARS OF THE PLANET

 Technique: Spatula

-• "In 'Harmonic Chaos,' nature unleashes itself in a dance between destruction and renewal, where the fury of storms and flashes of hope intertwine, reminding us of the unpredictable power of transformation." - by Vladimir Tajč.
+• "In 'Harmonic Chaos,' nature unleashes itself in a dance between destruction and renewal, where the fury of storms and flashes of hope intertwine, reminding us of the unpredictable power of transformation."

 Electric Shores